 ECONOMICAL AND EFFICIENT SOLUTION SHORTENS DOWNTIME, REDUCES MAINTENANCE

-The reach stacker area used a high strength woven geotextile, three inches of aggregate base, GEOWEB GW30V6 (mid-size cell, 6 inch deep) sections and two-inch wearing surface.
-The chassis parking area utilized a high strength woven geotextile and GEOWEB GW30V6 sections with a two inch wearing surface.
+The reach stacker area used a high-strength woven geotextile, three inches of aggregate base, GEOWEB GW30V6 (mid-size cell, 6-inch-deep) sections, and a two-inch wearing surface.
+The chassis parking area utilized a high-strength woven geotextile and GEOWEB GW30V6 sections with a two-inch wearing surface.
 Both areas will have minimal maintenance to maintain the surface.

 In both locations, the GEOWEB sections were anchored with ten, 18-inch long No. 4 rebar capped with Presto’s patented ATRA® Stake Clips.

 A total of 1.75 acres of laydown yard was stabilized with the GEOWEB Cellular Confinement System in May of 2015.
 As of December 2015, the areas were functioning according to the requirements set by CSX.